Understanding Health Fragility and Stability Margins

 - stabilize autonomic swings

-6. Track what strengthens stability—not just what worsens fragility
+6. Track what supports stability, not just what worsens fragility

-People often focus on triggers but ignore supports.
+People often focus on triggers but overlook supports.
 Note:

 - which foods increase stability